Kids don't spend much time worrying about paychecks, bank accounts, or bills. They figure that's a job for parents.

 Set goals: Now your child has the information she needs to make a budget.
 In the example above, a $540 annual income equals $45 per month.
 If she really wants a new bicycle that costs $150, how much of her $45 does she need to save to buy the bicycle in six months or a year?
 For instance, it takes six months if you save $25 a month for the new bike or four months if you save $37.50 a month.

-By making those sacrifices, she's saving $30 a month.
+By making those sacrifices, she's saving around $30 a month.
 To speed her saving even more, she may decide to baby-sit or do extra chores such as mowing the lawn or washing the car.

 You can reinforce the budget habit by putting the kids in charge of some family expenses.
 As early as age 5, your child can help clip coupons, compare unit prices, and watch for sales on things you usually buy.
 Let him either keep the savings or put the cash in a special jar for use on family outings, computer equipment, or movie tickets.